 - Reduced Fibrous Tissue Formation:Laser photons reduce the formation of scar tissue following tissue damage from: cuts, scratches, burns or post surgery.

 - Stimulated Nerve Function: Laser photon exposure speeds the process of nerve cell reconnection to bring the numb areas back to life.

-Make your appointment to see Dr. Hatch or Dr. Wozniak and see the Cold Laser in action if the doctors feel it would help with your healing.
+Make your appointment to see the doctors and Hatch Chiropractic and Wellness and see the Cold Laser in action if the doctors feel it would help with your healing.